 Beverages: Apple Cider; Cranberry Juice (made in a slow cooker); Egg Nog

 Dessert: Apple Butter Pumpkin Pie; Paleo Naan with Apple Butter; Egg Nog Cake; Boozy Fruit Cake

 - 1 tablespoon ghee/butter or fat of choice

 - 1 teaspoon baking soda

 - 2 tablespoons finely chopped sage approx. 10 sage leaves

 - 4 eggs

-- Add ghee to a pan on medium heat.
-Once ghee melts, saute onion and celery for about five minutes.
-Add walnuts and saute for another couple minutes.
-Set aside.
+- Add the onion and celery to the pan and saute for about 5 minutes.
+Next, add the walnuts and saute for another couple minutes.
+Set this mixture aside for now.

-- Spread the thick batter into loaf pan and bake at 350 for 35 minutes or until toothpick comes out clean.
+- Spread the thick batter into a loaf pan and bake at 350 for 35-45 minutes or until toothpick comes out clean.